-The chart that begins on the following page is a summary of the health care benefits covered by the Plan for you, your dependent spouse and your dependent children.
+The following chart is a summary of the health care benefits covered by the Plan.
 For more details, please review the appropriate benefit description listed after the chart.
+Unless otherwise indicated, these benefits are provided to both you and your dependents.